 If the Original Class B Trust is classified as a partnership (and not as a publicly traded partnership taxable as a corporation) for U.S. federal income tax purposes, income or loss with respect to the assets held by the Class B Trust will be calculated at the Class B Trust level, but the Class B Trust itself will not be subject to U.S. federal income tax.
 Generally, a U.S. Class B Certificateholder would be required to report its share of the Class B Trust's items of income and deduction on its tax return for its taxable year within which the Class B Trust's taxable year (which should be a calendar year) ends as well as income from its interest in the relevant Deposits.
-A U.S. Class B Certificateholder's basis in its interest in the Class B Trust would be equal to its purchase price therefor including its share of any funds withdrawn from the Depositary and used to purchase Equipment Notes, plus its share of the Class B Trust's net income, minus its share of any net losses of the Class B Trust, and minus the amount of any distributions from the Class B Trust.
-In the case of an original purchaser of a Certificate that is a calendar year taxpayer, income or loss generally should be the same as it would be if the Class B Trust were classified as a grantor trust, except that income or loss would be reported on an accrual basis even if the U.S. Class B Certificateholder otherwise uses the cash method of accounting.
-A subsequent purchaser, however, generally would be subject to tax on the same basis as an original holder with respect to its interest in the Original Class B Trust, and would not be subject to the market discount rules or the bond premium rules during the duration of the Original Class B Trust, except that it is possible that, in the case of a subsequent purchaser that purchases Class B Certificates at a time when the total adjusted tax basis of the Class B Trust's assets exceeds their fair market value by more than \$250,000, taxable income would be computed as if the adjusted basis of the Class B Trus
+A U.S. Class B Certificateholder's basis in its interest in the Class B Trust would be equal to its purchase price therefor including its share of any funds withdrawn from the Depositary and used to purchase Equipment Notes, plus its share of the Class B Trust.
+In the case of an original purchaser of a Certificate that is a calendar year taxpayer, income or loss generally should be the same as it would be if the Class B Trust were classified as a grantor trust, except that income or loss would be reported on an accrual basis even if the U.S. Class B Certificateholder with respect to its interest in the Original Class B Trust, and would not be subject to tax on the same basis as an original holder with respect to its interest in the Original Class B Trust's assets exceeds their fair market value by more than \$250,000, taxable income would be computed as if the adjusted tax basis of the Class B Trust's assets were reduced by the amount of such excees.